 Recently, I met with an educator from a different school to talk about all things kindergarten.
 We ended up speaking a lot about Self-Reg and outdoor play.
-When I began to tell this teacher about some recent changes to our outdoor routine, I didn’t really think about the connections to Self-Reg, but as I reflect more on this conversation, I’ve started to see another important element to our choices.
+I began to tell this teacher about some recent changes to our outdoor routine.
+I didn’t really think about the connections to Self-Reg at first.
+But as I reflect more on this conversation, I’ve started to see another important element to our choices.

-Last year, my teaching partner, Paula, and I chose to do something that we haven’t done before to start off our day.
+Last year, my teaching partner, Paula, and I chose to do something that we haven’t done before.
 Instead of moving seamlessly from the school entry to outside, we began to gather as a class first.
 During this meeting time …

 - we connected through some stretches and movement;